ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 # Recap
-In summary, we
+In summary, for this report we
 - tackled the Internal Data Track challenge
-- analysed hubs from the point of view of several Key Success Measures, believed to be the most important to CHA
+- analysed hubs from the point of view of several key success measures believed to be the most important to CHA
-- analysed hubs from general, individual, and comparative levels
+- analysed hubs at general, individual and comparative levels, from a range of perspectives
-- modelled how changes in an individual hub can be tracked over time and used to predict performance
+- explored modelling how observed behaviour over time in an individual hub can be used to predict future performance

 Thanks to CHA and the organisers for opening your doors to us for this challenge.
 We learned a lot and we hope we were able to contribute in a meaningful way to the important work you are doing for women, migrants and those at risk from social isolation.